 - EUFAS Survey 2017: Cannabis – an online survey was carried out in 2017 on national level legislation, guidelines and research into medical cannabis use.
 The full paper can be read here: Paper on medical cannabis in EAR 2018.

 - EUFAS Survey 2018: Guidelines for alcohol use disorders – an online survey was carried out in 2018 on national level guidelines on the treatment of alcohol use disorders.
-Data will be presented at the Lisbon Addictions 2019.
+The full paper can be read here: Paper on Guidelines for AUD.